langbot-app/Langbot-Wiki/docs/en/develop/dev-config.md

 In production environments, the frontend will be precompiled into static files and provided by the backend, and the frontend will automatically access the backend address on the same domain.
 :::

+## API Documentation

+We will write API documentation in APIFox before developing each interface.
+Please refer to [API Documentation(Chinese)](https://ok52vhsenr.apifox.cn/).